 And, because I so believe that symptoms are the tip of the iceberg and that we need to dig deeper to understand what's going on inside that caused the tip to appear in the first place, I also studied with the Functional Nutrition Alliance for 2+ years.
 This has allowed me to address symptoms from the root cause.

 I’ve worked with people of all ages, from babies to 92-year olds, and have seen the power of nutrition and mindset to transform people’s lives into healthier versions of themselves.

 Since 2009, I have grown increasingly angered about the lack of meaningful food regulations in the United States, the growing practices of large food conglomerates (like ConAgra), the toxic pesticides sprayed on our crops, the mineral depletion of our soils, the horrific conditions under which animals raised for food are allowed to be grown (fed candy and garbage, shot full of hormones and antibiotics), and the rise of GMO crops with little to no regulation.
-My passion is to educate you about how these practices have made for an unhealthy society, full of chronic illnesses, and how you can heal using foods in their whole, natural state.
+My passion is to educate you about how these practices have made for an unhealthy society, full of chronic illnesses and inflammation, and how you can heal using foods in their whole, natural state.